 You must have a completed undergraduate degree with different disciplines, as primary teachers must have general knowledge in several different subjects.

 For the Secondary programs, you must also meet the requirements for two teaching methods.
 The university is generally looking for four to five full credits in a first method and another three to four full credits in a second method.
 For example, if you would like English as your first teaching method and history as your second, you are required to have completed five full credits in English and four full credits in history within your undergraduate degree.

 Business, biology, chemistry, computing, drama, economics, English, ESL, geography, history, languages, legal studies, math, media, music, physics, psychology, science, SOSE (humanities), visual arts

 All applicants must sit CASPer, a requirement for many of the initial teacher education courses in Victoria.
 It is a non-cognitive online tool designed to assess an applicant’s personal and professional attributes.
-CASPer can only be taken online, on specific dates between September and January.
+CASPer can only be taken online, between September and January.
 Please contact OzTREKK for details.

-*While the application deadline is November 29, 2019, you are encouraged to submit your application a minimum of three months prior to the program’s start date.
+*While there is no strict application deadline, you are encouraged to apply at least 6 months prior to the program start date.